pact-foundation/pact-js/README.md

 For examples on how to use it, see [examples/v3/e2e](examples/v3/e2e) and [examples/v3/todo-consumer](examples/v3/todo-consumer).

-**NOTE: This implementation DOES NOT yet support the following features:**
+**NOTE: This implementation is not ready for production use yet, as it DOES NOT yet support the following features:**

 * Verifying a pact by direct URL
 * `consumerVersionTags` to specify which pacts to verify - only the latest pact will be verified.